 • Ability to set aside between four and five days/week for attendance at classes, work placement and study

 • Likelihood of finding it difficult or distressing to provide personal care such as toileting and bathing for clients of any gender and varying ages

 • Ability to attend your work placement regularly and reliably

-As part of this course you will complete a 120 hour supervised work placement in a facility providing services to disabled clients.
+As part of this course you will complete 120 hours of supervised work placement in the disability services sector.

 In order to start your work placement you will need the following:

 - Immunisations and to provide evidence of vaccinations (cost will vary depending on your doctor and what vaccinations are needed)

 - Further clearances may be required, this will be discussed at orientation

 You will need to attend class three to four days per week, for one semester when you study full-time.
 This will be followed by 120 hours full-time work placement.